ilblackdragon/django-misc/README.rst

 ..   -*- mode: rst -*-

-pymisc
+django-misc
 ##############

-**Python misc** is module with set of python modules, where you'll find anything from decorators to data readers.
-One thing in common - all this helps to write code faster.
+**Django misc** is module with set of utilities, decorators, templatetags that everybody uses at least once in project.
+So here they all in one application, that will grow to aggregate all usefull utilities for Django.

 .. contents::